WrenCoded/musical-dollop/.github/ISSUE_TEMPLATE/task-template.md

 ## Completion Criteria
 *We'll know this is done when:*
-- [ ] Basic routes work in browser (no 404 errors)
+- [ ] Basic routes work in browser
+- [ ] Navigation Bar is created
 - [ ] Navigation links switch views without page reload
 - [ ] Added to `README.md` with usage example

 ## Additional Context